 When collecting station amenity data from August through December 2022, Central Transportation Planning Staff (CTPS) field staff conducted a one-time inspection of the operability of variable-message signs at each gated rapid transit station, surface rapid transit station, and commuter rail station that had variable-message signs.
-Table 6-11 shows that the ratios of the percentage of operating to non-operating signs at minority-classified gated and surface rapid transit stations are above the MBTA's disparate impact threshold of 0.80, indicating no disparate impacts for these metrics.
+Table 6-11 shows that the ratios of the percentage of operating to non-operating signs at minority-classified gated and surface rapid transit stations compared to ratios at nonminority-classified gated and surface rapid transit stations are above the MBTA's disparate impact threshold of 0.80, indicating no disparate impacts for these metrics.